bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-26-newsletter.md

 - [Why is `-blockmaxweight` set to 3996000 by default?]({{bse}}115499)
-  Vojtěch Strnad points out that the default setting for `-blockmaxweight` in Bitcoin Core is 3,996,000 which is less than the segwit limit of 4,000,000 weight units (vbytes).
+  Vojtěch Strnad points out that the default setting for `-blockmaxweight` in Bitcoin Core is 3,996,000 which is less than the segwit limit of 4,000,000 weight units (WU).
 Pieter Wuille explains that the difference allows buffer space for a miner to add a larger coinbase transaction with additional outputs beyond the default coinbase transaction created by the block template.